Your Profitable Niche

 Don’t be afraid to look for business models outside of the traditional accounting profession.
 I’ve often discovered that other professions offer rich clues.
 How would you structure your ideal accounting firm?

 5. Rely on Your Experience, Pursue Further Learning

 Your experience, even if it’s outside of accounting, does matter.
 Highlight your experience, skills, and expertise.
 Everything you know influences your work.

 Figure out how your experience and your skill set benefits your niche market.
 Competing for market share gets old after awhile.
-This one strategy separates you from similar accounting firms.You are the best investment that you can make in your business. #getpaidwhatyoureworth Click To Tweet
+This one strategy separates you from similar accounting firms.As a firm owner, you are the best investment that you can make in your #accounting firm. #getpaidwhatyoureworth Click To Tweet

 You are the best investment that you can make in your firm.
 Experts consistently expand their knowledge with education and training.
 It’s an evolution; not a destination.

 When you are the accounting expert for your niche market, people will want to learn from you.
 Does that interest you?
 If so, then trainings, certification programs and professional licenses are various ways you can teach others your method.

 6. Competition is a Strong Success Indicator

 Competition is a good thing.
 It’s evidence that your niche market already exists and will invest in your service.

 Maybe you are drawn to a new, under-served niche market.
 You’re forging a new path.
 Then you’ll need a strong marketing campaign to educate people about who you serve and how you help.

 Regardless of which path you choose, traditional or novel, highlight your skills and your abilities.